-- 6.7-ounce bottle of Neutrogena Beach Defense Water Resistant Sunscreen Lotion for body with SPF 70 that helps prevent sunburn and decrease the risk of skin cancer when used as directed
+- 6.7-ounce bottle of Neutrogena Beach Defense Water Resistant Sunscreen Lotion with SPF 70 that helps prevent sunburn and decrease the risk of skin cancer caused by the sun when used as directed

 - Stabilized with Helioplex sunscreen technology that provides superior broad spectrum protection against skin-aging UVA rays and skin-burning UVB rays